joonyoungleeduke/joonyoungleeduke/README.md

 ### Currently

-Incoming SWE @ Palantir.
+SWE @ Palantir.
 Duke CS.

+All of my contributions nowadays are private.

   ### Find me on
 <div>